rust-lang/leadership-council/policies/project-directorship/election-process.md

       * For reference, here are the [2025](https://hackmd.io/@rust-leadership-council/S1WrrVY_ex) and [2024](https://hackmd.io/@rust-leadership-council/B1aNREWZye) candidate statements
     * The facilitator must publicly share the pool of all nominations, statements, and reasonings at least ten days before the final election meeting.
         * This allows other teams to share feedback or objections about candidates their team didn't initially consider with their representative.
-        * The Facilitator will explicitly reach out to team leads, existing PDs, and the Council for feedback
+        * The facilitator will explicitly reach out to team leads, existing PDs, and the Council for feedback
     * This 10-day period is equivalent to the Change Round in the "Election Meeting" step; representatives may change their nominations in advance of the meeting, this does not require restarting the 10-day period.
     * The facilitator will share the names of all nominees with the Foundation, who will set up an online election poll.
         * In the past rounds, the poll was set up by @BecRumbul